Nishimura & Asahi

 The practice is led by Tokyo partner Hiroyuki Tezuka, who is a familiar face around the region.
 He sits on the SIAC Court and the KCAB International Arbitration Committee, as well as the ICC Court.

-The firm raised its international profile further in 2018 when it hired two new foreign attorneys, including Anne-Marie Doernenburg, a German national who previously practised at Freshfields Bruckhaus Deringer and who now sits as Asia chair for the Institute for Transnational Arbitration.
+The firm raised its international profile further in 2018 when it hired two new foreign attorneys, including Anne-Marie Doernenburg, a German national who previously practised at Freshfields Bruckhaus Deringer and is the Asia chair for the Institute for Transnational Arbitration.

-The firm has offices in four Japanese cities and 11 overseas offices in Beijing, Shanghai, Hanoi, Ho Chi Minh City, Yangon, Bangkok, Singapore, Taipei, Frankfurt, Dubai and New York, as well as affiliate offices in Hong Kong and Jakarta.
+The firm has offices in four Japanese cities and 14 overseas offices in Beijing, Shanghai, Hanoi, Ho Chi Minh City, Yangon, Bangkok, Singapore, Taipei, Frankfurt, Düsseldorf, Dubai and New York, as well as affiliate offices in Kuala Lumpur and Jakarta.

-In 2020, Nishimura became the first Japanese law firm to launch a formal law alliance in Singapore, after it teamed up with local firm Bayfront Law.
+In 2020, Nishimura & Asahi became the first Japanese law firm to launch a formal law alliance in Singapore, after it teamed up with local firm Bayfront Law.

 Who uses it?

-Major clients include Panasonic, Sharp, Toshiba, AIG, Novartis, Mitsubishi Fuso Truck and Bus, Mitsubishi Electric and Honda Motors.
+Major clients have included Panasonic, Sharp, Toshiba, AIG, Novartis, Mitsubishi Fuso Truck and Bus, Mitsubishi Electric and Honda Motors.

 A Japanese automotive company used the firm to good effect in a US$300 million dispute with a former Asian distributor.
 The firm obtained an anti-suit injunction in 2017 from a JCAA tribunal, then went on to prevail in the arbitration in the following year.
 The client was granted the declaratory relief it asked for along with costs.